Crockpot apple butter is the tastiest fall treat! No sugar added, thick and buttery, with pure, concentrated apple flavor.

 - Cook on high for 4-5 hours, or low for 8-10 hours.

 - Puree well with an immersion blender.

 That’s it!
 So as you can tell, most of the work is in cutting up the apples.
 Once they’re in the slow cooker, there’s very little else to do!

-Which kind of apple should I use for this apple butter crockpot recipe?
+Which kind of apples should I use?
 You can use pretty much any apple you’d like.
 I picked ambrosia because they are in season right now and cheap at the grocery store!
 You can use granny smith, fuji, macintosh, golden delicious, gala, really, use any apple that is in season!

-Do I need to add sweetener to this apple butter crockpot recipe?
+Do I need to add sweetener?
 Nope!
 It is plenty sweet since it basically concentrates an apple down…so it’s even sweeter than an apple!

 Does apple butter thicken as it cools?
 Yes!
 You can see from the pictures of the crock pot that it was thinner when it was still warm.
 As it cools it thickened quite a bit.

-Does apple butter need to be refrigerated?
+Does it need to be refrigerated?
 Yes.
 Store in the fridge for up to 2 weeks.
 You can freeze for up to 3 months.
 Make sure if you freeze in jars that they are only filled 3/4 full and that you leave the lids ajar.

 Looking for more DIY Christmas Gifts?
 Check out:

 - Classic Peppermint Bark